zju3dv/NeuralRecon/README.md

 ```
 </details>

-The training is seperated to two phases and the switching between phases is controlled manually for now:
+The training is separated into two phases and the switching between phases is controlled manually for now:

 -  Phase 1 (the first 0-20 epoch), training single fragments.
 `MODEL.FUSION.FUSION_ON=False, MODEL.FUSION.FULL=False`